Vitality Check-up : Fatigue & Burnout blood test with nutritionist in Zurich & Geneva

 -

 Cortisol follows a precise daily rhythm with a critical peak in the first 30 to 45 minutes after waking, the cortisol awakening response.
 This peak is what gives the body its biological readiness for the day ahead.
 Testing at this specific time captures the maximum output of the adrenal glands and reveals directly whether they are functioning correctly.
-A blunted morning peak is a reliable and reproducible marker of burnout, adrenal fatigue, and chronic stress overload.
+Under chronic stress, the adrenal glands are constantly solicited to produce cortisol until the system struggles to keep up.

 -